 This photo gives you a good idea of how the Nokero W100 will light up a large area at night.

-Although I did not test it myself, here is one of the reviews from Amazon:
+Although I did not test it myself, here is one of the reviews:

 I purchased the W100 to provide basecamp light on a recent multi-day camping trip.